 Our house was on the last street of the city’s "improvement area" so that only one block away the poor black area started.
 Behind our house there was a little brick paved area that contained the clothes dryer, and beyond that, grass extending to the alley, all enclosed with a solid brick wall with a heavy gate.

 Clayton was our African-American furnace-man who came every day, shoveled the coal into the furnace, took out the ashes and scrubbed the marble steps.
 Clayton had never married and was a devoted church-goer who occasionally needed minor medical attention.
 My mother would drive him to the free clinic at Johns Hopkins Hospital and sit down at the end of the long line with him.
-Of course as soon as there was a white woman sitting with him, he was sent to the head of the line, so that my mother never had to wait very long for her furnace man.

 So I grew up, married, moved to Pittsfield and eventually had a baby.
 When Peter was a couple of months old, I took him to Baltimore to visit his grandparents.
 While they were ohing and ahing over him, Clayton happened to come into the room to ask something.
 He had never seen a tiny baby before!
 I asked whether he would like to hold him.
 "Oh, no’m, I couldn’t," he said, meaning "Oh, yes’m, please!"
 I sat him down, and laid Peter in his arms.
 He gazed at the infant as if he were looking at the Baby Jesus.
 I can never forget it.

 Many years later I got a letter from home describing an incident that blew my mind.
 Clayton had walked home after work as usual (three miles through the slums) but when he got home, he suddenly panicked because he couldn’t remember whether he had locked the big gate behind himself.
 Of course he didn’t have a phone, so he just got up and walked back.
 To his relief, he found the gate securely fastened and walked back three miles after dark through the slums to his room.